FlagHunter01/linux-monitoring/README.md

 # linux-monitoring

-A small script for system monitoring and web display
+A small script for system monitoring and web display.

+ - Take a look at [the demo](https://frolov.eu/monitoring/)